VA Cash-Out8 min read

 What to Expect in the Process

 1. Application and documentation.
 You will complete a full mortgage application and provide income documentation, bank statements, and a copy of your DD-214 (if separated from service).
+See the VA refinance document checklist for a complete list of what to gather before you apply.

 2. Certificate of Eligibility.
 Your lender will request your COE from the VA to confirm entitlement.